MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cprintdialogex-class.md

 ### <a name="return-value"></a>Valore restituito

-TRUE se solo gli elementi selezionati devono essere stampate; in caso contrario, FALSE.
+TRUE se devono essere stampati solo gli elementi selezionati; in caso contrario, FALSE.

 ## <a name="see-also"></a>Vedere anche